WillTarran/Comp_Chem_Tools/README.md

-Repo for comutational chemistry scripts and file handing miscellania
+Repo for computational chemistry scripts and file handing miscellania